eventflow/EventFlow/README.md

   been releases.
 It will take a few alpha/beta/rc releases to get this right.
 These will be released as soon as any significant changes have been made.

-  ### Documentation
+  ### Documentation (not complete)
-  Version 1.x documentation has been pulled into this repository in order to have the code and documentation closer together and (hopefully) have the documentation updated in the same pull-reqtests as any code changes.
+  Version 1.x documentation has been pulled into this repository in order to have the code and documentation closer together and (hopefully) have the documentation updated in the same pull-requests as any code changes.

   ### NuGet package status
   - 🟢 compiles and pushed in `-alpha` releases